au-ts/libvmm/docs/MANUAL.md

 First we create a VMM as a root PD that contains a virtual machine (VM).
-This hierarchy is necessary as the VMM needs to be able to access the guest's TCB registers and VCPU registers for initialising the guest, delivering virtual interrupts to the guest and restarting the guest.
+This hierarchy is necessary as the VMM needs to be able to access the guest's TCB registers and vCPU registers for initialising the guest, delivering virtual interrupts to the guest and restarting the guest.

 You will also see that three memory regions (MRs) exist in the system.
 1. `guest_ram` for the guest's RAM region
 2. `uart` for the UART serial device
-3. `gic_vcpu` for the Generic Interrupt Controller VCPU interface
+3. `gic_vcpu` for the Generic Interrupt Controller vCPU interface

 ## Guest RAM region